 by Tony Vidler

-True professionals don’t just HAVE processes, they use the processes.
-All the time.
+True professionals don’t just HAVE processes, they have processes they use everywhere in their work.

 We need to learn from those professions where the outcome of a poor day on the job is literally life or death.
 That isn’t generally the case for most professional services providers, however a poor day on the job for us can often have grave consequences for our clients.